Mandela: We know Zambia can hurt Harambee Stars | Goal.com

 Mandela who was part of the Kenya squad that lost 2-1 to Zambia in Nairobi in 2015, has now called on his teammates to be wary of the side and cautioned that they can “simply hurt you if you are not ready for the task.”

-“We are enjoying good morale in the camp and we all know it has been long since we played but all the players are looking forward to a good game,” Mandela, who plays in South Africa, told Goal after a training session on Tuesday.
+“We are enjoying good morale in the camp and we all know it has been long since we played but all the players are looking forward to a good game,” Mandela, who plays in South Africa, told Goal after a training session.

 “I respect Zambia very much because the last time we played against them, they gave us a hard time, that is why we are training very hard to capitalize on what we did not do right the last time out and do well this time.
 If you are not ready they can hurt you, so you must be ready and very careful.